Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1149.9,1160.079568.md

 ### Transcript

-> yeah this is it's not a desert your we're under a waterfall it's fine if there's a route screwing here don't
+> yeah this is it's not a desert your we're under a waterfall it's fine if there's a route screwing here don't don't come up with logic keys this is a